 As a qualified QA tester, you will be responsible for preparing bug reports.
 A bug report is a comprehensive document highlighting defects detected in the software.
 It provides more details about the bug, including the date it was seen, the name of the tester who identified it, the description, and the developer’s name who handled the issue.
 These reports are crucial since they help prevent similar bugs in the future.

 A comprehensive bug report should contain vital information, including:

 The bug management process is a cycle to detect and fix defects.
 Successful bug management processes are systematic and follow specific stages, including discovery, categorization, resolution, verification, closure, and reporting.
 Here is a detailed guide to the software bug management process.

 The first stage of the software bug management cycle is discovery.
 In this stage, testers strive to identify as many bugs as possible.
-In 99% of cases QA uses a Bug Management System such as JIRA or similar tool to add a new bug report.
+In 99% of cases QA uses a Bug Management System such as JIRA or a similar tool to add a new bug report.
 This stage is essential since it ensures that the customers don’t encounter bugs.
 After detecting a bug, the team has to notify the developers by assigning the bug ticket to the person who will work on the bug fixing.
 Once the developers acknowledge the bugs, the status changes to accepted.

 In case of a conflict between the testers and developers, the test manager has to step in and decide.